 1. Studio Ghibli clock / Ni-Tele Really Big Clock

-A fantastic free thing to do with kids in Tokyo, make sure to make ‘time’ to see the super-huge Studio Ghibli clock in Ginza.
+A fantastic free thing to do with kids in Tokyo, make sure to make ‘time’ to see the super-huge Studio Ghibli clock near Ginza.

 Created by Ghibli founder Hayao Miyazaki and built by Kunio Shachimaru, the Ghibli clock (AKA Ni-Tele Really Big Clock) has to be seen to be believed and is located at the Shiodome Media Tower.